Back to Resources

 • TLS Resign mode (default since v5.2.0): In that mode, Sauce Connect decrypts encrypted HTTPS traffic at the start of the tunnel and re-encrypts it at the tunnel's end.
 While this adds some processing overhead, it allows for more efficient use of HTTP/2 connections by enabling the tunnel to handle multiple streams simultaneously.
 This results in better performance when dealing with large volumes of concurrent requests.
 More details can be found in the documentation.

-• TLS Passthrough mode: In this mode, the Sauce Connect client passes TLS traffic through without terminating it, thus avoiding the processing overhead associated with re-encryption.
+• TLS Passthrough mode In this mode, the Sauce Connect client passes TLS traffic through without terminating it, thus avoiding the processing overhead associated with re-encryption.
 However, this mode has its own limitations: it utilizes only one HTTP/2 stream per proxy connection and can hold it for a very long time, which can reduce the overall efficiency of tunnel connections.
+More details can be found in the documentation.

 More details can be found in the documentation.